macwinux/knative-windows/guide-to-run-knative-windows.md

 ### Configurations
-First, in windows you probably have the port 80 busy by the service http or by traefik if you're using Rancher desktop.
+First, in windows you probably have the port 80 busy by the service http or by traefik if you're using Rancher desktop (I couldn't expose the loadbalancer with it, so, I prefer to use kourier).

 Open the terminal with admin perms and run (probably you'll need to run it every time you switch on your laptop):
 ```net stop http```